anthonymakela/anthonymakela.github.io/_posts/2017-04-09-Bayesian-Optimization.md

 process regression, and then uses an acquisition function defined from this surrogate to decide where to sample.

-The outline of Bayesian optimization is as follows:

-* Compute the value of your black-box function at a point

-* Store this point and function value in your history of points previously sampled

-* Use this history to decide what point to inspect next

-* Repeat

 ```python
 from bayes_opt import BayesianOptimization